epolevikov/Asgan/README.md

-# Project description
+# Description
-Asgan (ASsembly Graphs ANalyzer) is a tool for analysis of assembly graphs.
+Asgan -- [As]sembly [G]raphs [An]alyzer -- is a tool for analysis of assembly graphs.
-The tool takes two assembly graphs in GFA format as input and finds the minimum set of homologous sequences (synteny paths) for the graphs and calculates different statistics based on the found paths.
+The tool takes two assembly graphs in the GFA format as input and finds the minimum set of homologous sequences (synteny paths) for the graphs and then calculates different statistics based on the found paths.

 # Installation
 ```